ramkikannan/planc/distnmf/README.md

   For sparse NMF - cmake -DBUILD_SPARSE=1 - Default dense build For timing with barrier after mpi calls - cmake -DCMAKE_WITH_BARRIER_TIMING - Default with barrier timing For performance, disable the WITH__BARRIER__TIMING.
-Run as "cmake -DCMAKE_WITH_BARRIER_TIMING:BOOL=OFF"
+Run as "cmake -DCMAKE_WITH_BARRIER_TIMING:BOOL=OFF" For building cuda - -DCMAKE_BUILD_CUDA=1 - Default is off.

 * Code level macros - Defined in distutils.h